What is special consideration?

-You must supply a letter of personal hardship from someone not related to you by birth or by marriage, including de facto relationship, or a letter from the doctor of the relative that you care for that contains:
+You must supply a letter of personal hardship from someone not related to you by birth or by marriage (this includes a de facto relationship) that contains:

 - a detailed explanation of your personal hardship and the way in which it has, or would, affect your studies or exam performance